georust/rinex/tutorials/CONFIG/README.md

 The default script is stored in this very folder, which might be a starting point for your, or help you understand the default behavior.

-- [default.json](./default.json) is the default `rinex-cli --cfg`uration.
-These are the parameters the application deploys, if no configuration script is passed.

 - [documentation.json (DO-NOT-USE)](./documentation.json) is
 a fully documented (one explanation per field) `rinex-cli --cfg`uration script.
 Because Json do not allow comments, this file cannot be used directly.